wesleytian/blog/content/2019/gpa.md

 That was far-fetched for me at the time so I broke that goal down into subgoals.
 When I was luckily accepted by University of Massachusetts, Amherst, the only thing that I had on my mind was to transfer to a better university such as Columbia or the University of Michigan.
 The statistics told me that going to one of these schools gave me a higher probability of becoming a billionaire.

-From my junior year to accepting my admission to the University of Michigan in April 2017, everything I did was to help me transfer.
+From my high school senior year's second semester to accepting my admission to the University of Michigan in April 2017, everything I did was to help me transfer.

+I quit gaming cold turkey and started studying because I had a different goal in mind.

+It wasn't easy, but during my first semester at UMass Amherst, I took 18 credits (18 credits is the most you can take without having to pay extra tuition) and got a 4.00 / 4.00 GPA.

-After that, my goal was to get an internship at a Big 4 tech company (Facebook, Amazon, Microsoft, Google), which I achieved in September 2018.
+After that, my goal was to get an internship at a Big 4 tech company (Facebook, Amazon, Microsoft, Google), which I achieved in September 2018 by doing LeetCode questions all summer long on top of a full-time job.

 My next goal will be to find my dream job, wherever that is.

+In two weeks, I will be running my first marathon.
+In a couple years, I will run an Ironman and climb Mt.
+Everest.

 One day, I will start my own billion dollar company.